openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/ServiceCollaborationOverview.md

 ## GET Request

-**Pre-Conditions:** Starting a flow.

-Once Webhooks receives a GET request it takes the url parameters and request headers and put it into the message.
+Requests of this kind have to be structured differently.
+Webhooks takes the url parameters and request headers and puts them into the message.
 This means in particular the headers go to `headers` while query string parameters go to `body`.

 An examplary webhook GET request could look like the following: `GET /hook/<flow-id>?param1=value&param2=value`